Welcome to Curacao port!

 - Breedestraat – This is the main shopping street in Willemstad that starts right after you cross Queen Emma Bridge.
 The street lines Fort Amsterdam and ends at Queen Wilhelmina Park.
 Here you’ll find a large number of duty-free shops, clothing and souvenir stores, banks, and more.
 Brands like Swarovski, Cariloha and Del Sol, Diamond International, Penha, and others can be found here.
 The street is lined with benches, so you can relax and enjoy the views of the surrounding colonial facades.

-- Mikvé-Israel-Emanuel Synagogue – Situated only one block away from Queen Wilhelmina Park, the 18th century Curacao synagogue is the oldest continually used synagogue in the Western Hemisphere housed in an imposing, yellow-façade building.
+- Mikvé-Israel-Emanuel Synagogue – Situated only one block away from Queen Wilhelmina Park, the 18th-century Curacao synagogue is the oldest continually used synagogue in the Western Hemisphere housed in an imposing, yellow-façade building.
 Spanish/Portuguese Congregation Mikvé -Israel-Emanuel I dates from 1651 and is the oldest Jewish Congregation in the Western Hemisphere.
-Boasting the sumptuously decorated interior, the Synagogue is a truly impressive place to visit and one of the main Curacao highlights.
-It also houses a Jewish Historical Museum, a gift shop and offers guided tours.
-For more information, check the Synagogue’s official website.
+Boasting a sumptuously decorated interior, the Synagogue is a truly impressive place to visit and one of the main Curacao highlights.
+It also houses a Jewish Historical Museum, and a gift shop and offers guided tours.
+For more information, check Synagogue’s official website.

 2. Blue Curacao Liqueur Factory

 Have you ever heard of Blue Curacao Liquor?
 You probably have.
-Located a 10-minute driving distance (5.5 km; 3.4 mi) from the Curacao cruise port, the Curacao Liqueur Distillery at Landhuis Chobolobo is one of the most unique places to visit in Curacao!
+Located a 10-minute driving distance (5.5 km/ 3.4 miles) from the Curacao cruise port, the Curacao Liqueur Distillery at Landhuis Chobolobo is one of the most unique places to visit in Curacao!

 3. Curacao Beaches

-The island of Curacao boasts lush nature and breathtaking beaches that definitely deserve the place on your Curacao bucket list.
-The majority of the beaches are located on the west coast of Curacao, as there are no strong winds and the sea is calm.
+The island of Curacao boasts lush nature and breathtaking beaches that definitely deserve a place on your Curacao bucket list.
+The majority of the beaches are located on the west coast of Curacao, where there are no strong winds and the sea is calm.
 Here is my list of the best beaches in Curacao:

-- Cas Abao Beach – This secluded piece of heaven lies on the northwestern coast like all other beaches and is located less than a 40-minute drive (29 km; 18 mi) from the port of Willemstad.
-You can reach Cas Abao beach on a tour, by taxi, rent a car, or a private transfer, but make sure you calculate your time accordingly to your ship’s departure time.
+- Cas Abao Beach – This secluded piece of heaven lies on the northwestern coast like all other beaches and is located less than a 40-minute drive (29 km/18 miles) from the port of Willemstad.
 The road is bumpy and curvy, and there is a small entrance fee for the parking that you pay on-site.
 It is a long sandy beach offering great snorkeling, watersport activities (snorkel, kayaks, banana boat ride rentals), beach chair and umbrella rentals, a bar, a restaurant, showers, and lockers.
-Cas Abao Beach is surrounded by lush nature, which makes it a perfect beach escape for those who seek peace and silence of nature.
+Cas Abao Beach is surrounded by lush nature, which makes it a perfect beach escape for those who seek the peace and silence of nature.
+See the list of Cas Abao beach tours

 - Playa Porto Mari – In the bay next to Cas Abao Beach, there is another pearl waiting for you – Playa Porto Marie, a sugar-white, sandy beach offering amazing snorkeling, a beach chair and umbrella rentals, restrooms, showers, and a bar restaurant.
 The beach is a frequent stop on Curacao snorkeling tours.

 - Playa Lagun – This beach is another hidden gem located around 40 minutes’ drive from the cruise port, south of Kleine Knip.
 Surrounded by cliffs and hilltop hotel resorts, Playa Lagun is an intimate beach cove offering great snorkeling and diving.
 There are a few beach bars nearby and you can rent beach chairs and umbrellas.
-There is free parking for the vehicles, and the best way to get to the beach is via rent a car, private transfer, or on a tour.
+There is free parking on-site.
+See the list of Playa Lagun tours

 - Playa Kalki – The beach is located in the north of the island, around a 1-hour drive from the Curacao port.
 It is a laid-back, small sandy cove with a snack bar, and chair rental facilities, best known for diving and snorkeling.
-The best way to get here is on a tour, or rent a car/private transfer.
+See the list of Playa Kalki tours

 - Playa Piskado (Playa Grandi) – Located south of Playa Kalki, in the north of Curacao, a 45-minute drive from Mega Pier Cruise Terminal, Playa Piskado is one of the most famous beaches for turtle spotting!
 You can often swim with these friendly sea creatures in the shallow, clear water of this small beach.
 Turtles often come to the shore, so you can swim directly from the beach.
 It is a great experience for both kids and adults, and bring your underwater camera for this trip!
-You can get to the beach on a tour, rent a car/private transfer.
+See the list of Playa Piskado tours

-- Tugboat Beach – This beach is situated around a 25-minute drive southwest (13 km; 8 mi) from the cruise port, in the famous Caracas Bay, known as a great snorkeling and diving site.
+- Tugboat Beach – This beach is situated around a 25-minute drive southwest (13 km/8 miles) from the cruise port, in the famous Caracas Bay, known as a great snorkeling and diving site.
 This rocky pebble beach is famous for the tugboat wreck that sank several years ago and has become a popular underwater attraction ever since.
 The wreck lies only 5 m (16 ft) below the water’s surface and can be easily reached from the shore.
-You can reach the beach on a tour (snorkeling tour is the best option), or by taxi/local bus from Willemstad to Caracas Bay.
+See the list of Tugboat beach and snorkel tours

 4. Shete Boka National Park

-Located around 40 minutes drive (38 km; 24 mi) from the Curacao cruise port, Shete Boka park was named after the “seven bokas”, or seven inlets where three endangered species of sea turtles are known to lay their eggs.
-The national park spreads over 10 km (6 mi) of Curacao’s north shore known for its rugged coastline and dramatic cliffs hanging over the series of caves.
-Here you can witness the most powerful force of nature with the mighty waves pounding against coral rock formation and underground caverns.
+Located around 40 minutes’ drive (38 km/24 miles) from the Curacao cruise port, Shete Boka park was named after the “seven bokas”, or seven inlets where three endangered species of sea turtles are known to lay their eggs.
+The national park spreads over 10 km/6 miles of Curacao’s north shore known for its rugged coastline and dramatic cliffs hanging over the series of caves.
+Here you can witness the most powerful force of nature with the mighty waves pounding against coral rock formations and underground caverns.

 There are several inlets you can explore, the most famous one being Boka Tabla, where you can see the forceful waves crashing against the rocks and rolling into an underground cavern.
 There are steps cut into the rocks leading you directly into the cavern’s mouth, so you can stand on the edge and watch the spectacular scenery.